5 Office Fitness Challenge Ideas for Transforming Your Workplace Culture

 We hope these ideas help you brainstorm new ways to engage your employees in being more active at work.
 With these motivational challenges, you’ll be one step closer to creating a healthy and productive office culture that is the envy of workers everywhere.
 It’s time to put those standing desks and treadmill desks to work!

 Want to get the freshest content related to office fitness—advice articles, product reviews, industry updates, and more?
-We’ll keep you in-the-know when you subscribe to WorkWhileWalking’s monthly newsletter.
+We’ll keep you in-the-know when you subscribe to WorkWhileWalking’s monthly newsletter (sign up below).